gwiam/awt_atoyom/porting_legbot.md

         - million dollar question: can godot do something similar?
             - yes and it works!
     - smooth turning works but the bot spawns facing the wrong direction
+    - bullet is always facing towards Z
+    - bullet disappears after shot
+        - probably because it is colliding with the bot itself